bbrowning918/pyfuel/README.md

 * [React Bootstrap](https://react-bootstrap.github.io/)
 * [React Router](https://reacttraining.com/react-router/)

-Again, the above are the main pieces and the full compliment is in [*dashboard/package.json*](dashboard/package.json).
+Again, the above are the main pieces and the full compliment is in [*frontend/package.json*](frontend/package.json).
 Managed using [Create React App](https://facebook.github.io/create-react-app/).

 ## Environment Variables

-The included [*pyfuel/.env.example*](pyfuel/.env.example) file outlines the environment variables that are required by the backend
+The [*backend/pyfuel/.env.example*](backend/pyfuel/.env.example) file outlines the environment variables that are required by the backend, most are security related in Django.

+The [*frontend/.env.example*](frontend/.env.example) file outlines the environment variables for the front end.

 ## Database

 MySQL was used for legacy reasons.
 Using any supported Django backend on a fresh instance should not pose any issues.

-There were problems with some [functions only properly supporting positional arguments on PostgreSQL](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#distinct) which led to some limitations/frustrations.
+There were problems with some [functions only properly supporting positional arguments on PostgreSQL](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#distinct) which led to some limitations/early frustrations.

 ## Overview

 ### Dashboard
-Served by the frontend providing a basic reporting overview of fuel and vehicle data
+Served by the frontend providing a basic reporting overview of fuel and vehicle data.

 ### Browsable API Documentation
-Served by the backend it outlines all routes and endpoints available in addition to the API itself
+Served by the backend it outlines all routes and endpoints available in addition to the API itself.

 ### Authentication & Permissions
 Anonymouse requests are restricted to only safe methods (`GET`, `HEAD`, `OPTIONS`).
 All methods are available to authenticated requests.